Mojiberus/mpv-config/README.md

 If you don't need it, remove the line.
 If you need it, check yt-dlp+mpv installation.

-`gpu-api=` controls which type of graphics APIs will be accepted.
+`gpu-api=` controls which type of graphics APIs will be used.
 You need to pick one of these: `auto` `opengl` `vulkan` `d3d11`.

 Now pay attention to `hwdec` and `hwdec=auto` lines.
 You might need to configure them according to https://mpv.io/manual/stable/#options-hwdec.
-If you're not sure what are you setting up here, leave it as I set up.
+If you're not sure what are you setting up here, leave it.

 `volume=80` sets default audio volume to 80 when you open a video.
 Use any value you prefer.

 `screenshot-template=` tells mpv how screenshot should be named when you take it with s/S. Refer to https://mpv.io/manual/stable/#options-screenshot-template to set it up as you need.
+In my config it names based on `File name` `Hour padded with 0 to two digits`-`Minutes`-`Seconds`.`Milliseconds`

-`screenshot-directory='C:\Users\Mojiberus\Pictures\mpv'` tells mpv where screenshots should be saved after taking.
+`screenshot-directory=` tells mpv where screenshots should be saved after taking.
 Set it up to your own folder or remove it to save screenshots on your desktop.

 `screeshot-format=png` use .png file format for screenshots you take.
 Pick one of these: `png` `jpg` `jpeg` `webp`.

-`sub-file-paths="C:\Users\Mojiberus\Videos\**"` is used with `fuzzydir` script, which will recursively load subs from subfolders where video is placed.
+`sub-file-paths=` is used with `fuzzydir` script, which will recursively load subs from subfolders where video is placed. `**` at the end of the path is required to recursively.

 Set it up to your folder where you store videos with subs.